 There are a few people in the neighborhood who are opposed to the development.
 They feel it’s too dense, and will bring in the wrong kind of people, destroying the feel of the Highland Park neighborhood.
 They believe that it will increase traffic and lower property values, and that the neighborhood should take a slower, market-based approach.
 The plans that the city put forward would increase density, with a large scale development approach involving multi-unit buildings, as opposed to single family homes.

 At the same time, I often hear from residents of Saint Paul who feel that their streets are not well maintained, or plowed properly in the winter.
 They complain about lack of funds for parks and the development of new bike trails.
 This got me thinking, that everyone needs a quick little primer about how life works in a city.
 At least a simplified methodology that can be the beginning of deeper discussions.

 There are three things that people often ask for in their neighborhoods.

 - Low taxes

-- Nice things (well maintained streets, infrastructure, and parks)
+- Nice things (well maintained streets, infrastructure, good police/fire, and great parks)

-Not everyone agrees that this is what they want, but in general, this is what people complain about.
+This is a simplified list, but in general this is what people complain about.
 Here’s the problem though.

 You can only have two out of the three.

 These three things are not mutually exclusive, but they are exclusive when you combine them into a triad.
-You simply can’t have all three things at the same time, and you need to chose between which two things you want to focus your energy on.
+At a high level you can’t have all three things at the same time, and you need to chose between which two things you want to focus your energy on.